AT-Publishing/website/_posts/2017-05-09-is-the-end-of-icos-approaching.md

 image_alt:
 - Screenshot from a closed Facebook ICO group (link at the bottom of the article)
 categories:
-- eth
-- altcoins
+- news
 tags: []
 ---
 A lot has changed since [the last post on ICOs](https://www.altcointrading.net/ico-2016/) in summer 2016.

 ### Lawmakers have noticed

 There has been a post on 2nd May 2017 at law111 and elsewhere that caught the attention of the crypto community.
 To be honest, it was an interesting thing for some die hard bitcoiners since they started projecting the EndOfEtherium&trade; - the ICOs will get regulated, there will be no reason to buy ETH anymore, ETH will collapse and BTC will get it's market cap share back.
 It is a bit too far out there, nonetheless there seem to be regulations in the making.
 The [post on law111](http://archive.is/rSxQs) says:

 > In early 2017, multiple state legislatures have taken action reflecting their recognition of the potential impact of virtual currency and blockchain technology.
 These actions have ranged from requests for further information regarding the technology to an active debate regarding a specific use case.

 ...continuing with a state-by-state US legislations.

 In a more human readable form, this was discussed at [crowdfundinginsider.com](https://www.crowdfundinsider.com/2017/03/96598-initial-coin-offering-probably-regulated-securities-law/) in March already: